Shopping season is in full swing. Whether it’s online or in-store or some combination of it – the retail industry is expected to deliver.

 For the holidays: Having the right devices and software in the hands of employees has become evident.
 They allow associates to check stock, look up items online and ring up sales from a mobile device.
 You’ll see fewer checkout counters and more mobile transactions.

-What it is: The Amazon Effect takes on a lot of meaning.
+What it is: The impact of online retailing has been dramatic.
 Picture this – you’re in a store, you see what you want, but in the time it takes to wait in line, you’ve ordered it online for same-day delivery.
 That wasn’t an option 10 years ago, but it’s a reality today.

 For the holidays: The effect continues to grow with mobile ordering is predicted to account for more than 50 percent of online orders for the first time.